slg74/bobaxdr/README.md

 The sensor also maintains a DNS baseline at startup and alerts if a known domain starts resolving to an unexpected IP range (DNS hijack detection).

+### What the Feodo C2 IPs actually are

+The IPs in the Feodo blocklist are confirmed **botnet command-and-control servers** — machines that infected computers phone home to for instructions.
+They appear in the dashboard's Threat Intelligence panel as the watchlist.
+They are **not on your network**; BobaxDR watches for any local device that tries to connect to one and fires a Critical alert if it does.

+The blocklist is dominated by two malware families:

+**Emotet** — one of the most destructive banking trojans on record.
+Spreads via malicious email attachments, steals credentials, and is frequently used to drop ransomware.
+Was largely dismantled by a coordinated law enforcement takedown in 2021 but has resurfaced in waves since.

+**QakBot** (QBot / Quakbot) — a banking trojan that steals credentials and browser data and acts as a loader for ransomware (notably Black Basta).
+The FBI disrupted its infrastructure in August 2023 ("Operation Duck Hunt"), but operators rebuilt and it remains active.
+QakBot C2s commonly run on port 443 to blend in with normal HTTPS traffic, hosted on cloud providers like AWS and DigitalOcean to avoid IP-based blocking.

+The typical C2 hosting pattern — rented VPS nodes on AWS, DigitalOcean, or Sakura Internet, no reverse DNS (PTR) record set — is intentional.
+Legitimate services almost always configure PTR records; the absence of one on a server receiving regular connections is a red flag.
+Operators rent these servers cheaply, use them briefly, and abandon them when they get blocked, which is why the Feodo list contains a mix of `online` and `offline` entries.

 ---

 ## Configuration